AY2324S2-CS2103T-T08-1/tp/docs/UserGuide.md

 Format: `deleteinfo <NRIC> <Field>`

 * Deletes specified information of the patient with corresponding NRIC.
+* The NRIC must follow the correct format as specified in [Field summary](#field-summary).
+* The fields must be the optional fields specified in the [Field summary](#field-summary).

 Examples:
-* `deleteinfo S1234567A e/` deletes the email of patient uniquely identified by NRIC S1234567A.
+* `deleteinfo S1234567A e/`
+  * Deletes the email of patient uniquely identified by NRIC S1234567A.
-* `deleteinfo S0123456A e/ bt/ c/` deletes the email, blood type and country of nationality of patient uniquely identified by NRIC S0123456A.
+* `deleteinfo S0123456A e/ bt/ c/`
+  * Deletes the email, blood type and country of nationality of patient uniquely identified by NRIC S0123456A.
+Common mistakes:
+* `deleteinfo S1234567A abc/` (a valid optional field from the [Field summary](#field-summary) must be provided)
+* `deleteinfo S1234567A` (a field must be provided)
+* `deleteinfo S1234567A ic/` (mandatory fields cannot be deleted)

 ### Add patient's visit to history : `addvisit`

 Adds visit to patient history.

 Format: `addvisit ic/<NRIC> dov/<Date_of_Visit> sym/<Symptoms> d/<Diagnosis> st/<Status>`
+Format for date of visit: `yyyy-MM-dd`
+* Refer to the [Field summary](#field-summary) at the end of this User Guide for specification for symptoms, diagnosis and status format.
 Examples:
-* `addvisit ic/S1234567A dov/2024-01-01 sym/Cough d/Covid st/UNWELL` adds a visit to history of patient uniquely identified by NRIC S1234567A.
+* `addvisit ic/S1234567A dov/2024-01-01 sym/Cough d/Covid st/UNWELL`
+  * Adds a visit to history of patient uniquely identified by NRIC S1234567A.
 During this visit on 2024-01-01, the patient had cough and was diagnosed with Covid.
-* `addvisit ic/S0123456A dov/2024-02-02 sym/Fever,Rashes d/Dengue st/PENDING` adds a visit to history of patient uniquely identified by NRIC S0123456A.
+* `addvisit ic/S0123456A dov/2024-02-02 sym/Fever,Rashes d/Dengue st/PENDING`
+  * Adds a visit to history of patient uniquely identified by NRIC S0123456A.
 During this visit on 2024-02-02, the patient had fever and rashes, and was diagnosed with Dengue.
-Date of visit: `yyyy-MM-dd` format.
+Common mistakes:
+* `addvisit ic/S7654321X dov/2024-01-01 sym/Cough d/Covid st/` (NRIC must belong to a person existing in the system)
+* `addvisit ic/S1234567A a/#101 Hougang Ave` (fields other than date of visit, symptoms, diagnosis and status cannot be added)
 ### Check patient history : `check`

 Checks all visits in patient history.

 Format: `check <NRIC>`
+* The NRIC must follow the correct format as specified in [Field summary](#field-summary).

 Example:
+* `check S1234567A`
-* `check S1234567A`displays all visits in history of patient uniquely identified by NRIC S1234567A.
+  * Displays all visits in history of patient uniquely identified by NRIC S1234567A.
+Common mistakes:
+* `check S12345678` (NRIC must be in the correct format, and must exist in the system)

 ### Cluster finding : `cluster`